- Q. What is the Mediterranean Diet and how does pasta fit in?

 Q. How do you cook pasta perfectly every time?

 2. Add the pasta with a stir and return the water to a boil.
-Alex I think you should mention salt here even if you want to say, salting the water is optional, but not necessary to cook pasta..
-Just because people expect it.
+Add salt to water, if desired.

 3. Stir the pasta occasionally during cooking.